Educational system

 The curriculum is broad, divided over 8 groepen (years), and progress is monitored by toetsen (standardised testing).
 In the final year of primary school (groep 8), the most appropriate type of secondary school is selected.
 All pupils in the last year of primary school must complete a primary school leavers attainment test (doorstroomtoets).
 The test measures pupils’ skills in language, arithmetic and mathematics.

-The school week is normally from around 08:30 to around 15:30 on Monday, Tuesday, Thursday, and Friday; and from 08:30-12:00 on Wednesdays.
-Children in groep 1 and groep 2 often also finish at 12:00 on Fridays.
+The school week is normally from around 08:30 to around 15:15 on Monday, Tuesday, Thursday, and Friday; and from 08:30-12:00 on Wednesdays.
+Children in groep 1 and groep 2 often have a half or even a whole day off on Fridays.

 Primary school students are often allowed to go home at lunchtime, however some (inner-city) primary schools have a continurooster which means that the students stay on school premises and remain in the care of the school or overblijfouders (parents that volunteer to help at lunchtime).
 For parents wanting their child to stay at school they can utilise tussenschoolse opvang – TSO (lunchtime care).
 Primary schools charge an extra fee for TSO or a continurooster, it is not included in standard yearly contributions.